Secondary hypertension: Obstructive sleep apnea

 Obstructive sleep apnea (OSA) is one of the most common causes; 30-50% of patients who have OSA have co-morbid secondary hypertension.
 OSA is prevalent in older adults and should be considered in cases of resistant hypertension, hypertension refractory to appropriate aggressive medical therapy.

+Patients with OSA frequently present with morning hypertension, characterized by a distinct elevation in blood pressure upon awakening.
+This phenomenon is closely linked to the overactivation of the sympathetic nervous system driven by recurrent nocturnal intermittent hypoxia; it serves as a critical clinical clue for refractory hypertension and significantly elevates the risk of cardiovascular events.

 OSA remains an under-diagnosed cause of secondary hypertension, likely secondary many risk factors associated with OSA such as obesity, advanced age, and cigarette smoking are shared with primary hypertension.
 The intermittent hypoxia and resultant hypercapnia that is characteristic of OSA leads to activation of the sympathetic nervous system and leads to elevated blood pressure.
 As with all cases of secondary hypertension, the goal of treating patients with hypertension due to OSA is addressing the underlying cause.
 Therefore, weight loss and nocturnal nasal continuous positive airway pressure (CPAP) are mainstays in treating hypertension secondary to OSA.
 Other approaches include the mandibular advancement splint (MAS), UPPP, tonsillectomy, adenoidectomy, or septoplasty.